JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

       plt.ylabel("predicted value")
       plt.show()

-# 3.3 Classifier analysis by visualising each sample
+# 3.3 Further analysis on Classifier by visualising each sample
 We used the hover method to open each sample in the UMAP output and visualise the original image related to the categorized sample.
-This has done to analysis samples that might be incorrectly categorized with classifier or even samples that might be incorrectly labeled with human.
-This solution enables operator to have more analysis on the outputs.
+This has done to analysis samples that might be incorrectly categorized with the classifier or even samples that might be incorrectly labeled with the human operator.
+This solution enables the operator to have more analysis on the outputs.

     def hover(event):